EmiliaLimLab/SHADE/README.md

 # Anthracosis quantification

-This repository includes scripts to perform automatic anthracotic pigment quantification from whole slide images.
+This repository includes scripts to perform automatic anthracotic pigment quantification from whole slide images using pixel classifiers.

 ## Installation